dtso-i/MHS-Grade/README.md

 # MHS Grade

-MHS Grade is a chrome extension that allows students to view their grades in a more organized and visually appealing way.
+MHS Grade is a chrome extension that allows students to track their performance in a more organized and visually appealing way, predict future trends of a student's grades, and provides goal-setting features.

 ## Features

-- **Performance Tracking & Visualization:** Simple and interactive interface to track a students grades.
+- **Performance Tracking & Visualization:** Simple and interactive interface to track a student's grades.
 - **GPA Calculation** Calculates weighted and unweighted GPA automatically.
 - **Grade Prediction** Predicts grades using linear regression, a simple predictive algorithm based on past entries.
 - **Automatic Grade Input** Crawls the progress page in myMHS for automatic grade input.